- Conversions update (xlsm format, 193Kb) - updated July 2022

-- Map of open academies in Oxfordshire and their academy trust groupings (pdf format, 4Mb) - updated August 2019
+- Map of open academies in Oxfordshire and their academy trust groupings (pdf format, 2.2Mb) - updated December 2021

 If your Governing Body has already taken a decision to convert you will find useful information about the conversion process in the box on the right-hand side titled Conversion Guides.